 What punitive steps has North Korea faced?

 North Korea’s withdrawal from the Nuclear Nonproliferation Treaty (NPT) in 2003 and its missile tests and first nuclear test in 2006 prompted the UN Security Council to unanimously adopt resolutions that condemned North Korea’s actions and imposed sanctions against the country.
 The Security Council has steadily ratcheted up sanctions through subsequent resolutions in the hopes of changing Pyongyang’s behavior.
 These additional measures ban arms sales to North Korea, as well as any financial assistance and the sale of materials and technology that could be used for ballistic missiles or nuclear weapons.
 The measures also impose restrictions on select luxury goods and other foreign trade, as well as inspections of cargo bound for North Korea.
-Though sanctions have curtailed North Korea’s access to materials, it is difficult to regulate all international cargo deliveries.
+While current sanctions have curtailed North Korea’s access to materials, it is difficult to regulate all international cargo deliveries.
 Further hurdles emerged as China and Russia vetoed a May 2022 Security Council resolution that proposed tighter sanctions, the first veto in favor of North Korea in fifteen years.
 The countries said that previous sanctions had done little to influence North Korea’s behavior and accused the United States of further provoking North Korea with its proposal.